All You Need to Know About German Watches

 But how many of you associate it with watches?

 Germany has a long tradition in horology, dating back to the 16th century.
 However, we’re talking about…clocks.
-This obviously still goes on.
+This still goes on.

 Who hasn’t seen the cuckoo clocks from the Black Forest, from the wonders of woodworking to the downright cheesy?
 Owning two German clocks, a Hamburg American and a Le Roi a Paris by Kienzle, I can confirm that these things are rock-solid.